And a short story about how my son didn’t listen.

 Whenever you talk with someone in your community and the opportunity arises, mention you’re between jobs.
 Attend job seeker networking events to gain leads and provide leads; remember, networking is a two-way street.

-Growth equals possible hiring in the future.
+Growth equals possibly hiring in the future.
 Sources like business journals, the stock market, networking in the community and at organized events, are all viable options.
-Once you know which companies are growing, send them an approach letter or call them to get within their walls.
+Once you know which companies are growing, send them an approach letter or call them to get a networking meeting.

-When applying for jobs: research, research, research.
+6. When applying for jobs: research, research, research.
 Always know the requirements for the jobs for which you apply.
-Which major skills are most important and can you speak of accomplishments of how you’ve demonstrated them.
+Which major skills are most important, and do you have relevant accomplishments to tout.

 Don’t limit accomplishments to the Work History; include some accomplishment statements in the Performance Profile…the better to get employers’ attention.

-Send a cover letter with each résumé, unless instructed not to.
+8. Send a cover letter with each résumé, unless instructed not to.
 True, some recruiters do not read cover letters, but many do.
-And if your job will involve writing, you must send a well-written, and here we go again, targeted cover letter.
+And if your job will involve writing, you must send a well-written targeted cover letter.

 A cover letter does a great job of demonstrating your enthusiasm for the job and company to which you’re applying.
 It also points the reader to the relevant accomplishments on your résumé.